mgialong215/chain-info/README.md

 # chain-info
 genesis and peering info archive
+This will save interns' time to set up nodes